numulaa/remotion-effects/README.md

   </a>
 </p>

-Welcome to your Remotion project!
+Welcome to your Remotion effects directory!

+<p>This directory is made to store common effects built with remotion</p>

 ## Commands